dlbbld/clean-chess/README.md

 ### Unwinnable

 #### Insufficient material
-The most common situations of unwinnable situations are if one side has insufficient material.
+The most common situations of unwinnable are if one side has insufficient material.
-These are treated correctly by all common chess API's.
+These are treated correctly by all standard chess APIs.
-For example White flags with the king and rook against the lone king of Black.
-Black cannot potentially mate with the king alone.
+For example, if White flags with the king and rook against the lone king of Black.
+Then, Black cannot potentially mate with the king alone.
 [Position](https://lichess.org/analysis/8/8/4k3/3R4/2K5/8/8/8_w_-_-_0_50)

 ```java